finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the people.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the people.
 Defaults to return the latest version              of each people if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 65,535 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.